nextcloud/welcome/README.md

-# Nextcloud welcome widget
+# Nextcloud welcome2 widget

-ℹ A Markdown rendering Dashboard widget to welcome all users.
+ℹ A Markdown rendering Dashboard widget to welcome2 all users.

-⚙ Configure via `Settings > Administration > Theming > Welcome widget`
+⚙ Configure via `Settings > Administration > Theming > Welcome2 widget`

 📄 Pick a Markdown document to be rendered in the widget